akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A woman came out of the farmhouse.
 Not young, but not old either.
 She wiped her hands on her apron and looked at them both with calm, measuring eyes.

-"After an egg, are you?"
+"How many eggs?"

-"One of the speckled ones, if you have it," mother said.
+"One to hatch, one of the speckled ones, if you have it," mother said.
 "The ones that run true."

+"Ah."
 The woman nodded.
 "This way."

 She led them to the poultry shed.
 Inside, beneath a sitting goose, among a nest of eggs, one was larger—speckled, warm, alive.